What is a School of Data fellow?

 At School of Data, we recruit fellows on an annual basis, and provide them with data and leadership training as well as coaching to organise events and build their community.
 Our fellows are part of a growing global network of School of Data practitioners, benefiting from the network effects of sharing resources and knowledge and contributing to our understanding of how best to localise our training efforts.

-We are in the third edition of our Fellowship Programme.
+We are in the fourth edition of our Fellowship Programme.
 Our fellows have helped multiple organisations around the world to become more data-literate, building longstanding relationships with communities even after the fellowship period.
-Meet the class of 2014 and 2015, also check out how our Summer Camps (2014 & 2015) have helped fellows in their experiences.
+Meet the classes of 2014, 2015 and 2016!
+Also, check out how our Summer Camps (2014 & 2015) have helped fellows in their experiences.

-In 2016, we will be recruiting for up to 10 fellowship positions open for the April to December 2016 School of Data training programme.
-We have current collaborations and resourcing confirmed to support 6 fellows, two of whom must be based in either El Salvador, Guatemala or Honduras.
+In 2017, we will be recruiting for up to 10 fellowship positions open for the April to December 2017 School of Data training programme.
+We have current collaborations and resourcing confirmed to support up to 2 fellows from Sénégal or Côte d’Ivoire and up to 6 positions for applicants from any country worldwide.

 Our goal is to have global fellows from a wide mix of these countries.
 Keep reading to learn how you can get involved!

-The application will be open until 1st of March 2015.
+The application will be open until April 16th 2017, midnight GMT+0.

 How do I apply?